Asger-W/Profil-Ceramides/README.md

-TODO: Add more to the title of your project here

-# Profil_4cer_Data_Analysis:
+# Profil Ceramide Data Analysis:

-Investigate the ceramides Cer(16:0), Cer(18:0), Cer(24:0), Cer(24:1)
+This project set out to investigate the ceramides Cer(16:0), Cer(18:0), Cer(20:0), Cer(22:0) Cer(24:0), Cer(24:1)
 for their association to cardiovascular dissease in the Profil trial.

 # Brief description of folder and file contents

-TODO: As project evolves, add brief description of what is inside the data, doc and R folders.

 The following folders contain:

+- `data-raw/`: This project involves personal data, which is availble with the right legal permission, thus the folder is empty
-- `data/`:
+- `data/`: This folder contains outputted tables
-- `doc/`:
-- `R/`:

-# Installing project R package dependencies

-If dependencies have been managed by using `usethis::use_package("packagename")` through the `DESCRIPTION` file, installing dependencies is as easy as opening the `Profil_4cer_Data_Analysis.Rproj` file and running this command in the console:

-    # install.packages("remotes")
-    remotes::install_deps()

-You'll need to have remotes installed for this to work.
+- `R/`: The script used for data processing and the script used for the data analysis

 # Resource